8 Common Misconceptions About Ketogenic Diets

 This is one of the biggest areas of misunderstanding among bloggers and in scientific studies.
 Just like any diet or lifestyle you have to have a well formulated plan for it to be effective.
 With a ketogenic lifestyle this is as important as with any diet.
 That is why I like to say “Well Formulated Ketogenic Diet” when talking about this lifestyle.

-A well formulated ketogenic diet consists of high fat (70-80% of calories), moderate protein (15-20% of calories) and low carbohydrate (5% or less of calories).
+A well formulated ketogenic diet consists of moderate protein and low carbohydrates.
 This is where many of the studies cited by the critics of ketogenic diets get it wrong.

 Other studies will use too high of carb counts.
 They will have upwards of 100g of carbs a day in their “ketogenic” groups.
 These are not ketogenic diets and the participants are not in ketosis.
 Sometimes they will also count net carbs (subtract fiber), not total.
 This can also limit the number of people who will really experience ketosis.
 Too much fiber can kick people out of ketosis (more on this in a later post).